In this topic:

 Take a 2-1/2' length of heavy duty aluminum foil and cut it in half lengthwise.
 Gather each piece of foil loosely across its width to form a gasket.
 Place the two pieces end-to-end around the top edge of the middle cooking section, then insert the second middle section into the gasket.
 Crumple the foil into the void between the two sections to achieve a good seal.

-To hang meat from the top grate in the top cooking section, buy meat hooks from suppliers like Allied Kenco, or fashion hooks from stainless steel nails or rods.
+The easiest way to hang meat in the Weber Bullet is to purchase the Weber expandable smoking rack, an accessory designed specifically for this purpose.
+Alternatively, to hang meat from the top cooking grate, buy meat hooks from suppliers like Allied Kenco or fashion hooks from stainless steel nails or rods.
 Perhaps a better setup is to remove two opposite support flange screws from the top cooking section and run a sturdy rod between the two screw holes.
 Hang the meat from the rod, similar to what's shown in Photo 25 in the following section.

 Rob B. from Winter Haven, FL sent in these photos of his stacked WSM in action.
 Photo 22 shows a close-up of how Rob fashioned the foil gasket.
 Using this configuration with the Minion Method and sand in the water pan, Rob cooked 3 slabs of spareribs on the top two grates, two chickens on the third grate, and a beef roast on the fourth grate.
 On another occasion, he cooked nine chickens.
 Rob says the cooker runs just fine at 240°F, it just takes a little bit longer to come up to temperature.